kw7oe/kw7oe.github.io/content/posts/writing-a-simple-redis-protocol-parser-with-elixir.md

 by ignoring any line that indicate the type.

+It can also be implemented as a recursive function that might result in a better readability.
 Is this the ideal implementation?
 Definitely not!
 But this is a good start.

 # Wrap Up

-It isn't as hard as you think right?
+It isn't as hard as you think, right?
 Obviously, there are space of improvements of our parser.
 But once you understand the building blocks of how Redis Protocol works it wouldn't be hard to write a _simple_ one.

 However, what we have done here is not perfect.
 There are tons of use cases and potential error cases that we didn't handle.
-My implementation could probably be improved to utilized the length included it each type.
+My implementation could be improved to utilize the length included in `Array` and `Bulk String` type.

-Now that we are able to write a simple Redis Protocol Specification parser, how about writing a mini Redis server?
+Next up, we would be integrating this parser into our TCP server so that we can write a mini Redis server.
+With that, do you think our current parser implementation would still work?

+Stay tuned.